uber1geek/uber1geek.github.io/_posts/2017-12-30-Learning-to-invest.md

 ---
 layout: post
-title: Learning to invest in the Indian stock markets with Anurag Bhatia, Part 1
+title: Learning to invest in the Indian stock markets, Part 1
 published: true
 ---